dsc-courses/dsc80-2024-sp/proj04/index.md

 2. [Recipe Calorie Analysis](https://fjiang316.github.io/Recipe_Calorie/): In this project, the students have effectively highlighted their research questions in bold on the website, allowing for quick and clear identification of the study’s focus.
 In your own project, try to make your research question prominent and noticeable.
 3. [League Of Legends Soul Analysis](https://zoeludena.github.io/League-Of-Legends-Soul-Analysis/): This project initially presented a research question that was somewhat obscure to those unfamiliar with League of Legends.
 However, the students excelled in clarifying their research aims, making the study accessible and understandable to a broader audience.
 In your own project, ensure that you provide a lucid and detailed explanation of your research focus.

 Note that these examples only contain a subset of the analyses you were required to do – your websites will be longer than those above.
-(In previous offerings of DSC 80, Project 4 used to be split into two separate projects, Projects 3 and 5.
+(In previous offerings of DSC 80, The Final Project used to be split into two separate projects, Projects 3 and 5.
 The above examples are old Project 3s.)

 {: .green }
 Before choosing a dataset, read the rest of this page to see what's required of you!